SibtenPathan/Amazon-Clone-CSS/README.md

 # Amazon-Clone-CSS
-Amazon clone made with only HTML and CSS
+Hello my name is Pathan Sibten I have made an Amazon clone project (only frontend) which includes HTML and CSS code.